christofmuc/KnobKraft-orm/adaptions/Adaptation Programming Guide.md

 The third function currently is not used, but is the basis for the upcoming feature of bank mangement - to send a patch into a specific position in the synths memory, not just the edit buffer or a hard-coded "pseudo edit buffer" like slot 100.

-Additionally, when you have implement all three functions to enabel the ProgramDumpCapability on the adaptation, you can also add the following optional function:
+Additionally, when you have implement all three functions to enable the ProgramDumpCapability on the adaptation, you can also add the following optional function:

     def numberFromDump(message)